 Hardcoded technology proves to be unadaptable and difficult, if not unfeasible, to modify.
 When expanding platform offerings, the right solution should have the ability to integrate with legacy, new, and future systems alike.

-Advantages for Switching to Composable Solutions – Business Agility, Cost Reductions, Automation, Effectuation Rates, and Member Retention
+Advantages for Switching to Composable Solutions – Business Agility, Cost Reductions, AI-Powered Automation, Effectuation Rates, and Member Retention

 Improved business performance can be attributed to a multitude of factors, including an increase in business agility, reduced costs, further automation, and improved effectuation and retention rates.